 The Business Model and Financial Flow

-To gain a strong foundation in business finance, you need understand the basic business model, its components, and how they fit into the larger organization.
+To gain a strong foundation in business finance, you'll need to understand the basic business model, its components, and how they fit into the larger organization.
 You will see how finances flow through the business and begin to master basic financial terminology.
 At the end of this lesson, you will be able to apply what you've learned to your personal household and finances.

 Financial Terminology and Concepts